 The Senate shall appoint a Sergeant at Arms who will be responsible for carrying out the orders of any majority vote by the Senators and maintaining the security and safety of Members, and the orderly conduct of the Senate.
+The compensation of the Sergeant at Arms shall be set by a vote of the Senate, and it shall be borne by each State according to its percentage of the total population of Citizens according to the most recent Census.
 The Sergeant at Arms shall have the power to arrest and imprison persons on the grounds of the Senate containing the chambers of the Senate and the offices and meeting rooms for the Senators and their staff.
 Within these grounds the President and persons with Executive Authority under the President may not enter without a resolution passed by the Senate.
 The text of this Constitution shall be displayed by the Sergeant At Arms when the Senate is in session, and it shall be removed when the Senate is in recess.